Functions are great, but if you want to call a bunch of them on some data, it can be awkward. Consider this code:

 Luckily, as you may have guessed with the leading question, you can!
 Rust provides

-the ability to use this method call syntax via the impl
+the ability to use this method call syntax via the impl keyword.

 Here's how it works: